 Savings and capital

 You must have savings of less than £16,000 in order to claim Housing and Council Tax Support.
+You must having savings less than £8,000 to claim Council Tax Support if you are of Working Age.
 (This limit does not apply if you are receiving Guarantee Pension Credits)

 Savings and capital includes any money in bank accounts, building societies, savings accounts, ISA’s, bonds, shares, property, etc. You must provide proof of all savings and capital that you have.